valters203/Programma-bi-kop-bai/README.md

 python web_app.py
 ```

-Open your browser and go to `http://localhost:5000`
+Open your browser and go to `http://localhost:5000`.

 You will be redirected to the login page.
-Use the admin credentials to access the application.
+You can register a new account or log in with the default admin account.

-The application will create a local SQLite database (`beekeeping.db`) and an `images` folder for storing beehive photos.
+The application automatically creates a local SQLite database (`beekeeping.db`) and an `images` folder for storing beehive photos.

+## Default Credentials

+- Username: `admin`
+- Password: `admin123`

+> The admin account is created automatically the first time the application runs.

 ## Data Export

-You can export your data to Excel files:

-- **Individual Sections**: Use the "Export to Excel" buttons on each page (Apiaries, Honey Harvest, Recipes)
-- **All Data**: Use the "Export All Data to Excel" button on the home page

-Exported files include:
+Export options include:

-- Apiaries and Hives: Combined sheet with apiary and beehive information
+- **Apiaries and Hives**: Download apiary details together with beehive information.
+- **Visit History**: Export visit logs for each apiary.
-- Honey Harvests: All harvest records
+- **Honey Harvests**: Export harvest records with amount and earnings.
-- Recipes: Recipe names and detailed ingredient lists
+- **Recipes**: Export recipes, yields, and ingredient lists.
-- Full Export: All data in separate sheets within one Excel file
+- **Full Export**: Download all beekeeping data in one Excel workbook with separate sheets.

 ## Database Structure

 The SQLite database (`beekeeping.db`) includes these tables:

+- `users` - registered user accounts
-- `apiaries` - apiary information
+- `apiaries` - apiary information with optional location and GPS coordinates
+- `apiary_visits` - visit records linked to apiaries
-- `beehives` - beehive details linked to apiaries
+- `beehives` - beehive records linked to apiaries, with descriptions and image paths
-- `honey_harvests` - harvest records
+- `honey_harvests` - honey harvest records linked to users
-- `recipes` - recipe names
+- `recipes` - recipes linked to users, including yield and yield unit
-- `ingredients` - ingredient names
+- `ingredients` - ingredient names linked to users
-- `recipe_ingredients` - links recipes to ingredients with quantities
+- `recipe_ingredients` - recipe ingredient quantities and units

 ## Web Interface

-The application provides a clean web interface with navigation between sections:
+The application provides a clean interface with these sections:

+1. **Home Dashboard**: Weather summary, totals for apiaries, beehives, harvests, visits, honey, and income.
-1. **Apiaries**: Manage apiaries and their beehives
+2. **Apiaries**: Manage apiaries, track visits, and view visit history.
+3. **Beehives**: Manage beehives within each apiary and upload photos.
-2. **Honey Harvest**: Record and view honey extraction data
+4. **Honey Harvest**: Record and manage harvest entries.
-3. **Recipes**: Manage recipes and calculate production based on available ingredients
+5. **Recipes**: Create recipes, add ingredients, and calculate production capacity.
+6. **Statistics**: View summary statistics and latest activity.

 ## Notes

-- Images for beehives are stored locally in the `images/` directory and served via the web app.
+- Beehive photos are stored in the `images/` directory.
-- All data is stored locally in the SQLite database.
-- The application runs on `localhost:5000` by default.
-- All data is stored locally in the SQLite database.
+- All application data is stored locally in `beekeeping.db`.
-- The application is designed to be simple and expandable.
+- The app is designed for local use and easy extension.
 - Admin credentials: Username: Admin, Password: (stored as bcrypt hash)